GoogleCloudPlatform/functions-framework-nodejs/docs/README.md

 The Functions Framework works with standard tooling that you might use when writing a function for a Node.js environment.
 You can attach a debugger to your function by following these steps.

-1. Write a Node.js function:
+1. Write an `index.js` file containing your Node.js function:

 ```js
 exports.helloWorld = (req, res) => {